Occupational Therapy

 Pediatric Occupational Therapy Services

-Pediatric Occupational Therapists can address many areas including: sensory and behaviour strategies, fine motor skill development, social skills, organization and memory, education and vocational planning, attendant care needs, and environmental adaptations.
+Occupational Therapists specializing in pediatrics can address many areas including: sensory and behaviour strategies, fine motor skill development, social skills, organization and memory, education and vocational planning, attendant care needs, and environmental adaptations.

 Specialized Occupational Therapy Services